griffithlab/rnabio.org/_posts/0003-03-03-Differential_Expression-DESeq2.md

 ```

 ### Save results to files
-The data generated is now written out as tab separated files.
-Some of the DESeq2 objects are also saved as serialized R (RDS) objects which can be read back into R later for visualization.
+The data generated will now be written out as tab separated files (.tsv).
+Some of the DESeq2 objects are also saved as serialized R (RDS) objects which can be quickly read back into R later for visualization.

 ```R
 # set the working directory to the output dir where we will store any results files